mctools/simplebuild-dgcode/doc/source/vis.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^

-As a not-so-pretty-but-it-works solution for advanced users wanting to create some specialised plots, the following environment variables can be set in order to modify certain behaviours of the viewer (this is using BASH syntax, the variables can also be set in Python by modifying the ``os.environ`` dictionary):
+Admittedly the implementation could be improved, but as a solution for advanced users wanting to create some specialised plots, the following environment variables can be set in order to modify certain behaviours of the viewer (to be run in the terminal before invoking the command to launch the viewer):

 * ``export G4OSG_BGWHITE=1`` : Viewer will launch with a white background.
 * ``export G4OSG_BGBLACK=1`` : Viewer will launch with a black background.